okeuday/cpg/README.md

 data structure, but that can be changed within the `cpg_constants.hrl` file.
 If the scope is not specified, the default scope is used: `cpg_default_scope`.

-In the example, the process group "Hello" is created within the `groups_scope1` scope and the process group "World" is created within the `groups_scope1` scope.
+In the example, both the process group "Hello" and the process group "World" are created within the `groups_scope1` scope.
 Within both progress groups, a single Erlang process is added once.
 If more scopes were required, they could be created automatically by being provided within the cpg application scope list.
+There is no restriction on the number of process groups that can be created within a scope, and there is nothing limiting the number of Erlang processes that can be added to a single group.
+A single Erlang process can be added to a single process group in a single scope multiple times to change the probability of returning a particular Erlang process, when only a single process is requested from the cpg interface (e.g., from the `get_closest_pid` function).

 Author
 ------